Soracom Gate

 In order to establish the VXLAN connection, you must have an underlying network connection between your Soracom VPG and your private network.
 Currently, Gate Peers can be configured for use with one of the following underlying connections:

-- AWS VPC Peering Connection using Soracom Canal
+- Amazon VPC Peering Connection using Soracom Canal

 - AWS Direct Connect Virtual Interface using Soracom Direct